nathanhleung/enlight-ycombinator/README.md

 > ```

 ## But There's Still Recursion!
 Our current definition `y` of the Y combinator still contains recursion, though!
-One of the main draws of the Y combinator is that it allows us to add support for recursion to languages which don't support it &mdash; so there must be a way to get rid of the recursive call.
+One of the main selling points of the Y combinator is that it allows us to add support for recursion to languages which don't support it &mdash; so there must be a way to get rid of the recursive call.

 ```js
 function y(f) {